Skip to main content

 Overview

-The CAC Ontology Family consists of 30+ specialized modules organized into six domain areas, enhanced with comprehensive gUFO (Unified Foundational Ontology) integration for improved semantic precision, temporal modeling, and validation capabilities.
+The CAC Ontology Family consists of 35+ specialized modules organized into six domain areas plus a core semantic spine and bridge layer, enhanced with comprehensive gUFO (Unified Foundational Ontology) integration for improved semantic precision, temporal modeling, and validation capabilities. v3.0.0 introduces the Semantic Spine (cac-core: namespace) β€” a stable, top-level class hierarchy that mediates all alignment to gUFO, UCO, and CASE, giving domain modules a single, predictable anchoring layer.

 Where the canonical ontology lives